Here’s a mind-boggling statistic: there are now officially more mobile devices than there are people in the world.

 Sites like themeforest or Template Monster offer tens of thousands of mobile-friendly website templates for a variety of content management systems (CMS).
 For just $300 you can purchase a template and have it installed, ready-to-go.
 From there, all you have to do is update the site through the CMS with your content.

 Alternatively, you could use a website design platform like Wix or Squarespace which are easy to use and require no prior familiarity with a CMS.
-Pricing for these platforms is based off of a subscription model and ranges between $10-$30 per month.
+Pricing for these platforms is based on a subscription model and ranges between $10-$30 per month.

 Hiring a Developer